INHABITAT: What obstacles did you face in figuring out your design process, and what methods did you try before arriving at Pooktre?

 INHABITAT: What kind of reactions do you get when people see your trees for the first time?

 POOKTRE: Very few people have seen our trees here in our forest.
 However when our work was shown in Japan a man danced with delight in front of a people tree.

-INHABITAT: You write that your book “Knowledge to Grow Shaped Trees” is your contribution to the green revolution.
+INHABITAT: You write that your book “” is your contribution to the green revolution.
 Can you speak to Pooktre’s contribution to the green revolution?

 INHABITAT: Does Pooktre affect tree health?

 POOKTRE: No, we just choreograph what trees are already doing in the forest by themselves.
 The Pooktre process works with the trees, and their growth remains strong because nothing is forced or damaged.
 Small designs can be shaped in one growing season.
 Bigger designs like chairs may take two or three years to take form, then four or six years before they are ready to sit in.
 We believe the photos of our trees show that they are healthy with vigorous growth.

 We mainly use wild plum trees, but we have also used plain trees, black cherry, crape myrtle and redbud.
 Every tree that we have examined has a shaping zone.
 The shaping zone varies in length depending on the intensity of the bend, and is located just behind the growing tip where the new cells mature.
 The growing tip is in a state of flux as to the orientation of its final position, similar to a vine.

 The hallmark of a successfully shaped tree is even, balanced and vigorous growth.